Gekkio/sbt-eclipse-plugin/README.md

 You just add it to your project and it will automatically include all dependencies under SBT's `lib_managed`.

- - Download the first release from [here](http://zoptio.nl/projects/sbt-eclipse-plugin/sbt.eclipse_0.1.0.jar)
+ - Download the first release from the `dist` folder
  - Drop it into your `plugins` Eclipse directory and restart
  - Right-click on the project -> Build path -> Add libraries...
  - Click on `SBT Eclipse Classpath Container` and Finish